JJC3321/PharmaSight/README.md

 PharmaSight is an automated biotech diligence workflow that gathers scientific evidence, clinical trial activity, and company process documentation before producing an investor-ready PDF briefing.
 The core engine orchestrates Google Gemini with custom retrieval tooling, while a FastAPI service and React front end make the workflows accessible to product teams.

-## Key Capabilities

-- PubMed literature discovery with automatic proof-of-work handling for PubMed Central PDF downloads.
-- ClinicalTrials.gov landscape summaries, enriched with drug mechanism templates.
-- LandingAI ADE parsing for structured extraction from research PDFs, with graceful fallbacks to basic text extraction.
-- Gemini-powered metadata inference, full report synthesis, and generated reports.
-- PDF generation for stakeholders, plus a chat for lookups of specific insight.

 ## Prerequisites

 - Python 3.10 or newer.